Doklam: History

 The historical status of the Doklam plateau is uncertain.

 According to Sikkimese tradition, when the Kingdom of Sikkim was founded in 1642, it included all the areas surrounding the Doklam plateau: the Chumbi Valley to the north, the Haa Valley to the east as well as the Darjeeling and Kalimpong areas to the southwest.
 During the 18th century, Sikkim faced repeated raids from Bhutan and these areas often changed hands.
 After a Bhutanese attack in 1780, a settlement was reached, which resulted in the transfer of the Haa valley and the Kalimpong area to Bhutan.
 The Doklam plateau sandwiched between these regions is likely to have been part of these territories.
 The Chumbi Valley was still said to have been under the control of Sikkim at this point.

 Historians qualify this narrative, Saul Mullard states that the early kingdom of Sikkim was very much limited to the western part of modern Sikkim.
 The eastern part was under the control of independent chiefs, who did face border conflicts with the Bhutanese, losing the Kalimpong area.
 The possession of the Chumbi Valley by the Sikkimese is uncertain, but the Tibetans are known to have fended off Bhutanese incursions there.

 After the unification of Nepal under the Gorkhas in 1756, Nepal and Bhutan had coordinated their attacks on Sikkim.
 Bhutan was eliminated from the contest by an Anglo-Bhutanese treaty in 1774.
 Tibet enforced a settlement between Sikkim and Nepal, which is said to have irked Nepal.
 Following this, by 1788, Nepal occupied all of the Sikkim areas to the west of the Teesta river as well as four provinces of Tibet.
 Tibet eventually sought the help of China, resulting in the Sino-Nepalese War of 1792.
 This proved to be a decisive entry of China into the Himalayan politics.
 The victorious Chinese General ordered a land survey, in the process of which the Chumbi valley was declared as part of Tibet.
 The Sikkimese resented the losses forced upon them in the aftermath of the war.

 British Raj period

 Map 3: An 1881 map depicting the trijunction area by Sir Richard Temple.
-(Note: Sir Richard Temple Temple was the Lt.
+(Note: Sir Richard Temple was the Lt.
 Governor of the Bengal province, with jurisdiction over Darjeeling and Kalimpong, as well as the political relations with Sikkim and Bhutan.)
 Mount Gipmochi is shown on the Dongkya Range between Jelep La and Sinchela.